sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

 ##### VRRP container

 Add a new VRRP container to host VRRP protocol operations.
+We control whether the VRRP feature is enabled through the FEATURE table in Config DB, which is disabled by default.

 vrrpcfgd:
   - Subscribes to CONFIG_DB tables, parsing configurations and passes to vrrpd by using FRR CLI commands.